VUW-FAIR/blockchains_web_scraping/README.md

 Note in the script we have: <b><name = "eth"></b>

 Make sure you move (cd) into the directory with the scrapy.cfg file, or else it won't be able to find the scrapy script.
-In Scrapy the 'name' variable holds
+In Scrapy the 'name' variable holds what we call when running

 I recommend using anaconda to set up a virtual environment, and calling the command from there (useful as provides a bash terminal for windows users as well).
 To install a package using this virtual environment, search for your package on the site and run the shown command,